The Courtyard Cinema FAQs

 Where are the best seats?

 This is entirely up to interpretation.
 Some people like the ends of Row J because you get unlimited leg room where others like to be smack bang in the centre of row F or G to get a head on view.
-We’re putting sofas in row A for all of our screenings in May & June for no extra cost so why not give those a go and tell us what you think?
+We’ve put sofas in row A for all of our screenings in for no extra cost so why not give those a go and tell us what you think?

 Why don’t you serve popcorn?